russell-archer/StoreHelper/README.md

 You can also manage subscriptions from your Mac using the **App Store** app.
 See https://support.apple.com/en-us/HT202039 for more details.

-However, the problem with this approach is that many user's don't think to look in **Settings** to cancel a subscription.
+However, the problem with this approach is that many users don't think to look in **Settings** to cancel a subscription.
 It seems that a commonly held belief is that if you simply delete an app from your phone this will automatically cancel any associated subscriptions.

 What's required is some way of managing subscriptions from *within* the app.